parivaibhav/softmint/README.md

 A modern, responsive web application built with Next.js 15, React 19, and Tailwind CSS.
 Features a beautiful UI with dynamic routing, comprehensive service pages, and modern design patterns.

+## 📝 Project Description

+NextApp represents the pinnacle of modern web development, showcasing a comprehensive business website that seamlessly combines cutting-edge technology with exceptional user experience.
+Built with the latest Next.js 15 framework and React 19, this application demonstrates advanced features including dynamic routing, server-side rendering, and optimized performance.
+The design system leverages Tailwind CSS 4 for a consistent, responsive layout that adapts beautifully across all devices.
+The application features six detailed service pages (Web Development, Mobile Development, UI/UX Design, Cloud Solutions, Consulting, and Maintenance) with dynamic routing, comprehensive pricing plans, and interactive elements.
+Each service page includes technology stacks with Lucide React icons, detailed process workflows, and professional pricing tiers.
+The modern component-based architecture ensures maintainability and scalability, while the mobile-first responsive design guarantees an optimal experience on smartphones, tablets, and desktops.
+With features like SEO optimization, fast loading times, and accessibility compliance, NextApp serves as an excellent foundation for businesses looking to establish a strong digital presence in today's competitive market.

 ## 🚀 Features

 ### Core Features